Medical Marijuana For Breast CancerGreen Relief Health Admin

 Breast cancer is the most diagnosed form of cancer in America.
 The number of women that will be diagnosed with it is staggering.
 Nearly 1 in 8 women will experience some form of breast cancer during their lifetime.
 In 2020, an estimated 276,480 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 48,530 new cases of non-invasive breast cancer.
 So, when you see these kinds of numbers you can understand why so many would be interested in medical marijuana for breast cancer.

-Maryland has legalized medical marijuana for those suffering from an approved qualifying condition – breast cancer being one of them.
+Maryland and Delaware have legalized medical marijuana for those suffering from an approved qualifying condition – breast cancer being one of them.
 If you or a loved one have been diagnosed with breast cancer and are looking for additional forms of relief, book an appointment with one of Green Relief Health’s medical marijuana doctors.
 They will talk you through the application process and help you find medical marijuana products that fit your individual needs.

 What Is Breast Cancer?

 Breast cancer as it is named is a type of cancer that starts in the breast.
 Cancer occurs when our own body’s cells begin to grow out of control.
 Breast cancer typically, although not always, forms a tumor that can be seen on an x-ray or can be felt as a lump on the breast.

 Breast cancers can start from different parts of the breast.
 Most breast cancers start in the ducts that carry milk to the nipple and some can start in the glands that make breast milk.
 There are also other types of less common breast cancer like phyllodes tumor and angiosarcoma.
 Sarcomas and lymphomas start in other tissues in the breast and are not really thought of as breast cancers.